iamthechad/parallax_lcd/README.md

 * Go to `File`->`Examples`.
 There should now be an entry for `parallax_lcd` in the list.
 Select it to see the example.
 * Using the example as a guide, write your own code!

+# License

+This library is provided under the MIT license.
+You can obtain a copy of this license at http://opensource.org/licenses/MIT.

 ##### Misc
 Original Work done by:
 [Douglas Farrell](cyberblob59@yahoo.com)